chickendinner-chase/ProofOfInfluence/docs/contracts/POI_TGE.md

 ## AgentKit Usage
 - Validate `isSaleActive()` and `maxContribution(user)` before constructing a purchase.
 - Pass whitelist proofs via the `proof` parameter when required.
 The final element should encode the allocation cap, matching the contract's `_extractAllocationAndProof` helper.
+- Encode all purchases via `buyWithBaseToken(uint256 usdcAmount, bytes32[] proof)` using the ABI emitted to `shared/contracts/poi_tge.json` to avoid function-name mismatches.
 - Log every AgentKit-driven purchase in `agentkit_actions` using the action type `TGE_PURCHASE` (or similar) for ledgering.